elastos/Elastos.ELA.Utilities.Java/README.md

 ```
-Java-config.json configuration to the Elastos.ELA.AutoTest.Java.jar statistics directory，Host is the IP and port of getting the node server，Fee is a transfer transaction fee
+Java-config.json configuration to the Elastos.ELA.AutoTest.Java.jar same level directory，Host is the IP and port of getting the node server，Fee is a transfer transaction fee

 {
   "Host": "127.0.0.1:11336",